Contact Us

 WINTER OLYMPICS:

 The Winter Olympics is a senior competition, taking place every four years.
 The Olympics includes the four disciplines of women’s singles, men’s singles, pairs, and ice dance.
 Each country’s federation chooses their Olympic team according to their own criteria.
-Many federations take the national championships and Grand Prix results into consideration.
-The number of competitors each country is allowed to send to the Olympics is determined at the previous World Championships and follows similar, though not the same, rules as Worlds - see this guide for more info.
+The number of competitors each country can send to the Olympics is determined at the previous World Championships and follows similar, though not the same, rules as Worlds - see this guide for more details.

-The Team Figure Skating Event was first added to the Olympic Games at the 2014 Olympics in Sochi, Russia.
+The Team Figure Skating Event was first added to the Olympic Games in 2014.
 Skaters in the team event can only be skaters who qualified for the individual events; however, if a country qualified skaters in 3 individual disciplines, they can bring in a fourth skater/team who hadn’t qualified individually in order to complete their team.
-Each team is composed of one skater per discipline, but teams can have different skaters compete in the short program and free skate in up to two disciplines, provided they have more than one skater who qualified in those disciplines.
+Each team is composed of one skater per discipline, per segment, but teams can have different skaters compete in the short program and free skate in up to two disciplines, provided they have more than one skater who qualified in those disciplines.
 Skaters earn points for their placement in the short program and free skate.
-All points from the short program and free skate are added together, and the team with the highest score wins.
+All points from the short program and free skate are totaled, and the team with the highest score wins.

 OTHER COMPETITIONS:

-In the 2014-15 season, the ISU introduced the Challenger Series, which brought together several B competitions into a series similar to the Grand Prix.
-The Challenger Series runs from October to December.
-Scores recorded at Challenger events do count for season’s and personal bests.
+In 2014, the ISU introduced the Challenger Series, which runs through the first half of the season.
+Challenger events provide more world ranking points than regular B competitions, and scores recorded at Challengers count for season and personal bests.
 However, there is no final to qualify for in the Challenger Series.